✅ SAFE — Nectarine

 ❌ Myth: "Nectarine is natural so dogs can eat as much as they want"

-✅ Reality: All foods — even healthy ones — follow the 10% treat rule for dogs.
-More than 10% of daily calories from treats causes nutritional imbalance, obesity, and digestive upset.
+✅ Reality: all treats, however healthy, fall within the 10% daily-calorie rule for dogs.
+Push treats past 10% of daily calories and you start trading away balanced nutrition for weight gain and gut upset.
 Natural does not mean unlimited.
 Stick to the katori portion guide below, even with fully safe foods like nectarine.

 ❌ Myth: "Nectarine-flavoured products and packaged snacks are the same as fresh Nectarine"

 ✅ Reality: Packaged nectarine products — juices, dried forms, flavoured biscuits — frequently contain xylitol, added salt, sugar, or preservatives that are harmful or toxic to dogs.
 Only plain, fresh nectarine with no additives should be given.
-Always read the ingredient list before sharing any packaged food.
+With anything packaged, read the label end to end before a crumb reaches your dog.

 ❌ Myth: "Street dogs eat scraps including Nectarine, so it must be completely safe for all dogs"